Croatia hero image

 Safety & Stewardship Notes

-Croatia is safe with coastal highways, ferry networks, and welcoming hosts.
-We monitor weather, ferry schedules, and crowd levels, coordinating with licensed guides so leaders can focus on people and impact.
+Croatia is generally safe, with reliable coastal highways and ferry networks.
+We monitor weather, ferry schedules, and crowd levels with licensed guides so leaders can stay focused on people and impact.

 FAQs

 • Q: Do we need visas?
-A: U.S. and Canadian travelers enter visa-free (Schengen); we guide documentation for other nationalities.
+A: U.S. and Canadian travelers enter visa-free under Schengen rules; we guide documentation needs for other nationalities.

 • Q: How packed will Old Towns be?
 A: Summer crowds are heavy; we schedule early mornings, evening programs, and private venues to maintain comfort.

 • Q: Are ferries reliable?
-A: Jadrolinija and private operators run frequent routes; we book charters or fast ferries with contingency plans for weather.
+A: Jadrolinija and private operators run frequent routes; we book early and keep weather contingencies in place.

 • Q: How far ahead should we plan?
-A: Reserve 9–12 months ahead for spring/fall departures, island charters, and UNESCO site scheduling.
+A: Reserve 9–12 months ahead for spring or fall departures, island charters, and UNESCO site time slots.

 Review fundraising ideas in our travel commissions guide, or add Croatia to your request via the lead form when you’re ready to plan.